AdobeDocs/dynamic-media-classic.en/code-of-conduct.md

 Examples of behavior that contributes to creating a positive environment include:

-* Using welcoming and inclusive language
+* Using a welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community